-Personal relationship-building tactics still work in today’s digital world, such as knocking on doors, introducing yourself to homeowners and leaving a business card for future plumbing needs.
+Personal relationship-building tactics, such as knocking on doors, introducing yourself to potential commercial and home customers and leaving a business card for future plumbing needs, still work in today’s digital world.

-“Those tactics are still applicable and I think they still work,” he says.
+“Those tactics are still applicable, and I think they still work,” Akhoian says.
 “A lot of people rely too much on digital and don’t do it.
 I think that’s wrong, and we need to continue to do it.”